Spring 2023 Financial Aid FAQs - Funding Your Future

 A. Several factors contribute to eligibility:

 - Generally, financial aid is initially offered based on full-time enrollment status.
 If you enroll less than full-time, your financial aid and cost of attendance will be adjusted.
-This recalculation will happen beginning Sept.
-2 for the fall semester.
+This recalculation will happen beginning January 31 for the spring semester.

 - To be eligible for a financial aid disbursement, you must meet all eligibility and disbursement requirements.
 See Terms & Conditions for further details.